Looking for Some Choir Warm Ups?

-Are you new at choir directing and don’t know where to start?
+Are you new at choir directing and want some fun and engaging choir warmups?

-Are you experienced, but you feel you’d like some new ideas?
+Are you experienced, but you feel you’d like some new choir warm up songs?

-Do you have young children in your choir and want to inspire them?
+Do you have young children in your choir and want new children’s choir warmups?

 Everyone knows warming up the voice is important, and it is perhaps more important than with any other instrument, as the instrument is part of the human body.
 Just how do you warm up to make it possible to sing higher notes, sustain longer breaths and manage difficult passages?
 Plus good and effective warm-ups create a sense of unity in the choir, and a feeling of common purpose and achievement.